BootNodeDev/hyperlane-wrid/README.md

-This repo contains a Hardhat script that can be used for deploying a set of Hyperlane Warp Routes executing a single transaction in only one chain by reading the resulting `warp-route-deployment.yaml` file generated with Hyperlane CLI `hyperlane warp init` command, created as a POC for solving https://github.com/hyperlane-xyz/hyperlane-monorepo/issues/3498
+This repo contains a Hardhat script that can be used for deploying a set of Hyperlane Warp Routes executing a single transaction in only one chain by reading the resulting `warp-route-deployment.yaml` file generated with Hyperlane CLI `hyperlane warp init` command.
+It was created as a POC for solving https://github.com/hyperlane-xyz/hyperlane-monorepo/issues/3498

 The solution makes use of Hyperlane `InterchainAccountRouter` for sending the routes creation tx's to the destination